 OPTIC: A trial built with an optimized dosing strategy to manage tolerability without compromising efficacy1

-ICLUSIG achieved and maintained a clinically meaningful depth of response with a 45 mg → 15 mg dose reduction upon achievement of ≤1% BCR::ABL1IS in patients with CP-CML1
+ICLUSIG achieved and maintained a clinically meaningful depth of response with a 45 mg → 15 mg dose reduction upon achievement of ≤1% BCR::ABL115 in patients with chronic-phase chronic myeloid leukemia1

 OPTIC TRIAL DESIGN